Free Online Legal Resources

 A job loss can be both scary and overwhelming.
-There are many details to attend to, not the least of which is finding a new job.
-However, while you search for a new job it is important to determine whether you qualify for unemployment benefits, what those benefits may be and how to obtain them in order to make your unemployed time as secure as possible.
+However, while you search for a new job, it is important to determine whether you qualify for unemployment benefits, which can provide a crucial financial lifeline.

-In order to qualify for unemployment benefits, a worker must be unemployed through no fault of his or her own.
-It is up to each state to define what “no fault" means for unemployment purposes.
-While each state defines “no fault” differently, the term typically does not include people who left their job voluntarily.
-No fault does usually include people who are fired because of downsizing or company closures.
+In order to qualify for unemployment benefits, you must be unemployed through no fault of your own.
+It is up to each state to define what “no fault" means, but the term typically does not include people who left their job voluntarily or were fired "for cause," such as negligence or illegal activity.

-If you find yourself in a situation where you may be eligible for unemployment benefits then you should contact your State Unemployment Agency as soon as possible after you lose your job.
-Different states have different ways of filing unemployment claims.
-You might be required to file in person or by regular mail or you may be permitted to file by telephone or via the internet.
+If you find yourself in a situation where you may be eligible for unemployment benefits then you should contact your state's unemployment agency as soon as possible after you lose your job.
 Your state unemployment agency website should have all of the information that you need to complete your filing requirements.

 It is important to note that the unemployment office will contact your former employer, who can also appeal the granting of benefits.
 However, if you were fired for cause, and your employer chooses not to contest your application for benefits, you may still be able to receive them.

 Your unemployment benefits can legally end in one of two ways.
 First, the state may stop paying your unemployment benefits if you fail to meet any of the eligibility requirements described above.
 Therefore, if you refuse a job offer, your benefits may end.

 Second, the state may stop paying your unemployment benefits if you have received the maximum number of weeks of benefits that the law allows.